climateinteractive/enroads-guide/docs/guide/buildings_elec.rst

-|imgBuildingsElecIcon| BUILDINGS AND INDUSTRY – ELECTRIFICATION
+|imgBuildingsElecIcon| Buildings and Industry - Electrification
 ===============================================================

 **Increase or decrease the use of electricity, instead of fuels like oil or gas, in buildings, appliances, heating systems, and other machines.** Using electric motors only helps reduce emissions if the electricity is from low carbon sources like solar and wind.